I’m fascinated with the notion that there is only one you on this earth – ever, maybe even in the universe, if I’m feeling fanciful and philosophic.

 Go for it!

-You can contribute something to this world that’ll matter for someone AND you’re the only one that can do it that way.
+You can contribute something to this world that’ll matter for someone (even if it’s just one person that means something) AND you’re the only one that can do it that way.

 A powerful and scary realisation at the same time.
 Because it means that not everyone will understand you.
 But likewise, there will be people that do.
 Show your light to them.